Masa331/it_sorts/README.md

   -1 * importance <=> -1 * other.importance
 end
 ```
-Then sometimes you want sort by more than one attribute.
+Then sometimes you to want sort by more than one attribute.
 And you may also want to sort by one of them descendingly but ascendingly by the second one:
 ```
 def <=>(other)
   [-1 * importance, time_cost] <=> [-1 * other.importance, other.time_cost]
 end
 ```

-For me personally it was kinda hard to understand it the first time around.
+Me personally, i had trouble to understand it properly first time.
+And then second time when i forgot the first time.
+What comes first, `other` or `self`?
 Why the flip?
-Also what comes first, `other` or `self`?
 What's the default sort order?
 So i wrote this gem.
-With ItSorts you can write this instead:
+With `ItSorts` you can write this instead:

 ```ruby
 require 'it_sorts'